 The tsibble package extends the tidyverse to temporal data.
 Built on top of the tibble, a tsibble (or

-tbl_ts) is a data-centric format, following the tidy data principles (Wickham 2014).
+tbl_ts) is a data- and model-oriented object.
 Compared to the conventional time series objects in R, for example

 xts, the tsibble preserves time indices as the essential data column and makes heterogeneous data structures possible.
-Beyond the tibble-like representation, a “key” comprised of single or multiple variables is introduced to uniquely identify observational units over time.
-The tsibble package aims at managing time series data and getting analysis done in a fluent workflow.
+Beyond the tibble-like representation, key comprised of single or multiple variables is introduced to uniquely identify observational units over time (index).
+The tsibble package aims at managing temporal data and getting analysis done in a fluent workflow.

 tsibble() creates a tsibble object, and

 as_tsibble() is an S3 method to coerce other objects to a tsibble.
 An object that a vector/matrix underlies, such as

 mts, can be automated to a tsibble using

 as_tsibble() without any specification.
 If it is a tibble or data frame,

 as_tsibble() requires a little more setup in order to declare the index and key variables.

 #> # A tibble: 26,115 x 5 #> origin time_hour temp humid precip #> <chr> <dttm> <dbl> <dbl> <dbl> #> 1 EWR 2013-01-01 01:00:00 39.0 59.4 0 #> 2 EWR 2013-01-01 02:00:00 39.0 61.6 0 #> 3 EWR 2013-01-01 03:00:00 39.0 64.4 0 #> 4 EWR 2013-01-01 04:00:00 39.9 62.2 0 #> 5 EWR 2013-01-01 05:00:00 39.0 64.4 0 #> # … with 26,110 more rows